YAMY1234/CorMulT/README.md

-Below is an English version of the project description with the requested modifications:

----

 # CorMulT: Correlation-aware Multimodal Transformer for Unaligned Multimodal Language Sequences

 This project implements a PyTorch version of the Correlation-aware Multimodal Transformer (CorMulT).
 Built as an improvement over previous transformer-based multimodal frameworks, CorMulT incorporates explicit modality correlation learning in a two-stage training process to boost performance in tasks like Multimodal Sentiment Analysis.